vancouvercommunitynetwork/user_data_migration/README.md

 Dealing with scenario 2 requires special handling.
 The script will iterate over all the values in the previous cache and look for them in the usernames from users_list.txt.
 If it finds a username that is not present in the users_list.txt, the user must have been deleted, and is added to USERS_TO_DELETE

 **NOTE**: If deleted usernames remain in the users_list.txt, lines 347-353 from the script can be removed.

-**Group IDs**

-The script is written to force group ID to 100 in create_remote_user() method.
-This was done for testing purposes.
-A comment in the method describes how to change that for real-life use.